Ruo-xuann/Ruo-xuann/README.md

 * 🌍 I'm based in the Philippines!
 * 🧠 I'm currently learning Python, Networking, Cybersecurity, Databases, and Git/GitHub
 * 👥 I'm looking to collaborate on interesting IT and software development projects
-* 💬 Ask me about: As long as the program is working, don't touch it! 😂
+* 💬 As long as the program is working, don't touch it! 😂

 <hr>